GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-04-23 04:27:18 IST
+This content is dynamically generated in Indian Time (IST): 2025-04-23 04:48:34 IST

 Current Weather in Coimbatore:
-Temperature: 24.75 °C
+Temperature: 24.88 °C
-Condition: clear sky
+Condition: mist